 What is Endodontics Dentistry?

 Endodontic dentistry involves root canal therapy and surgical procedures to access the roots of the teeth in order to manage infection and necrotic nerves.

 All dentists have a DDS or DMD degree.
 Advanced degrees in dentistry range from 1-6 years.
 Oral surgeons have the longest post-graduate training (4-6 years).
 Some dentists also pursue degrees such as an MBA, PhD, or law degree.

 What makes a great dentist?

-A great dentist is passionate, about helping people achieve oral health, caring, compassionate and empathetic.
+A great dentist is passionate about helping people achieve oral health and is caring, compassionate, and empathetic.

 What skills are needed for a dentist?